Skip to content

 2. Ensure everyone’s on the same page

-Decide when you’ll be able to “round-robin” the assignments and how long each person will take to complete their tasks.
+Decide when you’ll be able to “round-robin” the assignments and how the time slots will be distributed for each person to complete their tasks.
+Also, lower-priority tasks should be factored in to ensure a balanced workload distribution.
 Agree on deadlines for each team member and notify them of any new additions or changes in advance so they can plan accordingly.

 Let’s take, for example, a service provider who implements a round-robin sales process.
 A good approach is to set up a schedule that starts with the initial lead contact and ends when they are onboarded as an active client.
 Set internal deadlines for each step in between, for instance:

 Everyone should know which task each team member needs to complete before moving on to the next step.
-Implementing a system like this maintains timely communication and execution of tasks while ensuring accuracy in all assigned activities.
+Implementing a system like this maintains timely communication and execution of tasks while ensuring accuracy in all assigned activities within the specified period of time.

 3. Break down complex tasks into smaller ones